 Since May 1, 2019, Spotify can ban your account if it finds out you are using an adblocker.
 This way, even if you find a way to block ads in Spotify, it’s a risky venture: one day you can get banned without any warning or preliminary notice from the service.

-Summing up, Spotify does offer a quality free product.
-To support the level of service, it needs money and ads are the instrument to make it.
+Spotify does offer a quality free product.
+But to support a high level of service, it needs money and ads are the instrument to make it.
 We could use ad blockers to avoid paying and still have a smooth and pleasant user experience.
 But sometimes the wisest way to win the fight is not to fight at all, in other words — pay for the premium service to get rid of ads instead of messing with free workarounds.

-If blocking annoying ads is your one of your main online irritants, then check out our other articles on how to make your online experience better:
+If blocking annoying ads is your one of your main online irritants, then check out our other articles on how to improve your online experience: